reactive/data-client/docs/concepts/network-errors.md

 title: Dealing with network errors
 ---

-When you use the `useResource()` hook, React will suspend rendering while the network request takes place.
+When you use the `useSuspense()` hook, React will suspend rendering while the network request takes place.
 But what happens if there is a network failure?
 It will throw the network error.
 When this happens you'll want to have an [error boundary](https://reactjs.org/docs/error-boundaries.html) set up to handle it.